michelle-hwang/teproj/README.md

 ### Run entire pipeline
 The bash script file includes a method to run the entire pipeline.
 You will need to provide the following files:

-* File of your sequeneced reads in FASTA format.
+* File of your full-length or consensus transposable elements (TE sequences) needing annotation and classification.
 * File of your transposable element database in FASTA format.

 The pipeline will run through the following steps: